 Hemp is legal to grow but are flowers legal to sell?

-The bottom line is that CBD flower can be legal, providing it is derived from legally-grown hemp, has been processed, and contains no more than 1mg THC per unit.
+The bottom line is that CBD flower can be legal, providing it is derived from legally-grown hemp, has been made into a ‘processed product’, and contains no more than 1mg THC/CBN per unit.

-However, the laws do not explicitly cover the CBD industry and any mention of hemp-derived buds is a cursory mention and open to interpretation.
+However, the laws do not explicitly cover the CBD industry and any mention of hemp-derived flower is a cursory mention and open to interpretation.

 Division in the industry